Northern Irish cuisine: Savoury dishes

-A vegetable roll is in fact made of beef, vegetables such as leeks and spring onions and seasoned with fresh herbs.
+A vegetable roll is in fact made of beef, vegetables such as leeks and scallions and seasoned with fresh herbs.
 It is shaped like a sausage and often comes sliced to be grilled and paired with potatoes and seasonal vegetables.

-Fifteens
+Cakes and confectionery

-A soft tray bake cake which gets its name from using fifteen of each main ingredient (marshmallows, digestive biscuits, cherries).
+Fifteens is a soft tray bake cake which gets its name from using fifteen of each main ingredient (marshmallows, digestive biscuits, cherries).

-Gravy ring

-A ringed, dark-coloured and slightly crunchy doughnut, dusted in sugar.
+Gravy ring is a ringed, dark-coloured and slightly crunchy doughnut, dusted in sugar.
 So-named because gravy is an archaic word for cooking oil in Ulster.

-Paris bun

-An Ulster-Scots food, they are a sweetened bread-like cake similar to scones, roughly cone-shaped, and topped with pearl sugar.
+A Paris bun is an Ulster-Scots food, they are a sweetened bread-like cake similar to scones, roughly cone-shaped, and topped with pearl sugar.

-Florence cake

-A Madeira-style cake covered in glace icing with a glace cherry on top in a pastry case spread with raspberry jam.
+A Florence cake is a Madeira-style cake covered in glace icing with a glace cherry on top in a pastry case spread with raspberry jam.

-Cream horns

-Horn-shaped puff pastry and sweetened cream.
+Cream horns are horn-shaped puff pastries with sweetened cream.

-Yellowman

 Yellowman is a crunchy golden confectionery and looks a bit like honeycomb.
-It is mainly sold at fairs and markets.
+It is mainly sold at local sweetshops, fairs and markets.